Proxmox

 <img src="https://mintcdn.com/siderolabs-fe86397c/hVMyOt-W9fmKR5ik/talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-edit-nic.png?fit=max&auto=format&n=hVMyOt-W9fmKR5ik&q=85&s=f8506479e079edb5dcd1bbd281b1c5b6" width="500px" data-path="talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-edit-nic.png" />

-Finish creating the VM by clicking through the "Confirm" tab and then "Finish".
+* **Confirm tab**: Finish creating the VM by clicking through the **Confirm** tab and then **Finish**.

-Take note of this IP address, which will be referred to as `$CONTROL_PLANE_IP` for the rest of this guide.
+Once the machine enters maintenance mode, the console will display the IP address the node received.
+Take note of this IP — it will be referred to as `$CONTROL_PLANE_IP` for the rest of this guide:

 <img src="https://mintcdn.com/siderolabs-fe86397c/hVMyOt-W9fmKR5ik/talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-maintenance-mode.png?fit=max&auto=format&n=hVMyOt-W9fmKR5ik&q=85&s=79e8999d9e9d9baf6f592dc13741fb9c" width="500px" data-path="talos/v1.13/platform-specific-installations/virtualized-platforms/images/proxmox-maintenance-mode.png" />